Here are a few real reasons to choose Poland for your exchange program with AFS.

 Your host-family, friends and other people will help you learn the language and there is one trick you need to know about!
 Even knowing few words or just one sentence in Polish as a foreigner opens a lot of people towards you.
-Poles appreciate every effort people make to learn Polish, as we realize how hard it is to learn it (multiple mentions, next to Icelandic, as one of the hardest languages to learn).
+Poles appreciate every effort people make to learn Polish, as we realize how hard it is to learn it (multiple sources mention that next to Icelandic, it is one of the hardest languages to learn).
 Just visit a page on Wikipedia about the Polish language – you’ll see how diverse and crazy it is.

 There is not much to say here.
 Coming to Poland is worth just to try all the great dishes we have here.
 Also, this illustrates how diverse Poland is in more things – not only the language.
-There are some musts your host-mum and grandma will make you try.
-But apart from that Polish cities are full of international cuisine.
+There are some musts your host mum and grandma will make you try.
+But apart from that, Polish cities are full of international cuisine.
 You can try dishes from many countries around the world, visit the food trucks meet-up or go crazy on Polish food festivals!
-As mentioned – inexpensive thing to do 😉
+As mentioned – an inexpensive thing to do 😉